 Herb Seeds from Sow Seeds Ltd

-Basil Sweet Genovese Herb Seeds are the best variety of basil for Italian pesto and tastes fantastic with fresh tomatoes (home grown of course), slices of mozzarella & a drizzle of virgin oil -a perfect side salad for a balmy summer's day BBQ.
+Basil Sweet Genovese Herb Seeds, the 'Classic Italian' are the best variety of basil for Italian pesto and tastes fantastic with fresh tomatoes (home grown of course), slices of mozzarella & a drizzle of virgin oil -a perfect side salad for a balmy summer's day BBQ.

 Basil is the basis for many a classic Italian dish and they would be lacking in taste without it.
 Basil & tomatoes are a perfect match for eating but if you grow them next to each other they make a perfect couple as the smell of the basil keeps aphids away from the tomatoes - a natural companion plant.
 I grow Tomato 'Tumbling Tom Red' with Basil in a hanging basket - or use a container too and my baskets are usually pest free.
 The leaves are great for baby leaf salads.